Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Introduction

-Recent results ~\citep{KBSS18,Klus2019} show that eigenfunctions of Markov transition operators can be approximated based on conditional mean embeddings and corresponding autocovariance operators.
-Moreover, it was also discovered in this work that a large family of kernel-based spectral analysis and model order reduction techniques for stochastic processes and dynamical systems ~\citep[see][for an overview]{KBBP16,KNKWKSN18,Wu2019} implicitly approximates the spectral decomposition of an RKHS Markov transition operator which is expressed in terms of kernel autocovariance operators.
+Recent results ~\citep{KBSS18,Klus2019, Mollenhauer2020Nonparametric} show that eigenfunctions of \emph{Markov transition operators} can be approximated with the conditional mean embedding.
+In particular, it was discovered that a large family of kernel-based spectral analysis and model order reduction techniques for stochastic processes and dynamical systems (see \citealp{KBBP16,KNKWKSN18} and \citealp{Wu2020} for an overview) implicitly approximate the spectral decomposition of a transition operator defined on an RKHS.
+This operator can be expressed in terms of kernel autocovariance operators.
 Different versions of these methods are popular in fluid dynamics~\citep{Schmid10,TRLBK14,WKR15,WRK15:Kernel}, signal processing~\citep{MS94}, machine learning~\citep{HZKM03,Kawahara2016,Hua2017}, and molecular dynamics~\citep{PPGDN13,SP15} under the names \emph{dynamic mode decomposition} and \emph{time-lagged independent component analysis}.
 Until now, a full statistical convergence analysis of these techniques has not been conducted to the best of our knowledge.
 A theoretical examination of kernel autocovariance operators contributes significantly to the understanding of kernel-based versions of the aforementioned approaches.